isaacTadela/spring-boot/README.md

 Spring-boot application with a REST controller, which expose a Swagger API catalog

-The following is a job qualification exercise which requires knowledge in the following technologies:
+The following is a job qualification exercise which uses following technologies:

 - Java
 - Spring boot